pattonsgirl/CS3900-AppSoftwareDev/Microservices/ProjectUpdate-Microservices.md

 ## Deliverables

-- Endpoint code developed by each team member.
-If the team member does not have a working endpoint, do not merge their code into `main`
+- Resource and endpoint mapping code developed by each team member.
+If the team member does not have a working resource (or an endpoint within the resource), do not merge their code into `main`
-- `ENDPOINT-README` in `READMES` folder
+- `RESOURCE-README` in `READMES` folder

 ## Submission